EMPAT94/empat94.github.io/_gs/tutorial.md

 "So, can you tell me now what the spell is?" she beamed back.
 She had grown peculiarly interested in programming.
 'Perhaps she wants to make a powerful resurrection spell or something?'

 "Okay.
-In computers, there is a concept of a superuser, who can do stuff normal users cannot.
+In normal computing, there is a concept of a superuser, who can do stuff normal users cannot.
 Ummm, for example, think of a corporate building.
 You have your cleaners, workers, security, and so on.
 Many people with various roles and access to different rooms and tools.
 Then there is the owner or an administrator of the building.
 That one has access to all the rooms and all the stuff of the building.
 A superuser is something like the administrator.
 I mean, bad example but close enough.
-In Windows, the user is called an Administrator only, if I remember correctly," I tried to explain.
+In Windows, the user is called an Administrator, if I remember correctly," I tried to explain.

 "Ah, I understand.
 So, what has your spell got to do with an admin?" she asked.